Nimitt-nim/NLP_Assignment2/README.md

 # NLP_Assignment2
-Training a Tokenizer and Transformer based Decoder model on Bengali Dataset
+Training a Tokenizer and LLAMA model on Bengali Dataset